keith-hall/SublimeDotNetConfig/README.md

 ## How it works

+### Syntax Highlighting

 This package makes use of the [YAMLMacros package](https://packagecontrol.io/packages/YAMLMacros) to build a syntax definition based on the XML syntax definition, with a few extra features for .NET configuration files.
 This is the easiest way at the moment to extend or modify existing syntax definitions without needing to manually copy and paste the entire definition.

 Due to the use of the `embed` feature, this package is only compatible with ST build 3156 or newer.

+### Configuration Transformation

+Configuration Transformations require the `.NET Core 2.0 SDK` to be installed and available on the `PATH`.
+This functionality uses https://www.nuget.org/packages/Microsoft.DotNet.Xdt.Tools/ to perform the transformations.
+It can be a little slow the first time the build command is used, due to it needing to create a new project, download the package and build the project.

 ## Planned features

-Hopefully, in future, we can even get configuration transformation previews to be a function of this plugin, to show the original and transformed configuration files side by side with the differences highlighted...
+Hopefully, in future, we can even get configuration transformation previews to show the original and transformed configuration files side by side with the differences highlighted...
+These should probably be formatted first aka "pretty printed", for easier comparison.

 Autocompletion for known .NET configuration elements and attributes would also be cool.